LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 <tr>
 <td>contentToRetrieve</td>
 <td>no</td>
 <td>An array which can be used to define the content that should be retrieved.
-Use the <b>ConversationContentTypes</b> for overview which content types can be retrieved (s.
-Sample Usage bellow)</td>
+Use the <b>ConversationContentTypes</b> for an overview of which content types can be retrieved (s.
+Sample Usage below)</td>
 <td>array</td>
 </tr>
 </tbody>